kmwtechnology/lucille/doc/site/content/en/docs/architecture/internals/error-handling.md

 - **Local mode:** Everything dies — all components are threads in the same JVM.
 The run is lost.
 Documents that were in-flight are lost (they were in in-memory queues).

-- **Kafka-distributed mode:** Only the Connector and Publisher die.
+- **Distributed mode:** Only the Connector and Publisher die.
 Workers and Indexers are separate processes and continue running.
 However, no new documents will be published, and the Publisher's accounting is lost.
 Documents already on Kafka topics will still be processed and indexed by the Workers and Indexers, but there is no completion detection — the run has no coordinator to declare it done.

 **Severity:** Fatal to the run in all modes.
 In distributed mode, in-flight work is not lost (it's on Kafka), but run-level accounting is.